andriykuba/debitoor-contact-importer/README.md

 }
 ```

-We recommend that you add a non-empty "default" property for the [items that required for Debitoor](https://api.debitoor.com/api/v1.0/schemas/customer).
+We recommend that you add a non-empty `default` property for the [items that required for Debitoor](https://api.debitoor.com/api/v1.0/schemas/customer).

 Matching scheme example: